micro-lc/micro-lc.github.io/docs/docs/about/index.md

 ---
-slug: /docs
-title: Introduction
+title: Concepts
-description: Introduction to micro-lc
+description: Learn more about the most important micro-lc concepts
-sidebar_label: Introduction
-sidebar_position: 10
 ---

 🎼 <micro-lc></micro-lc> is an open source **micro-frontend orchestrator**.